Blog

 Did you know an estimated 40% of all cats are living with arthritis?

-• There are many different types of arthritis, but the most common is osteoarthritis, essentially the same chronic condition that humans suffer from.
+There are many different types of arthritis, but the most common is osteoarthritis, essentially the same chronic condition that humans suffer from.
+Osteoarthritis is normally found in older cats, although it can affect youngsters too.

-Cats are very good at hiding pain, which means they might not whimper or look obviously lame.
+Cats are very good at hiding pain, which means they might not vocalise or look obviously lame.
 Because our furry friends are four-legged (unlike us!), they are more adept at redistributing their weight to cope with discomfort.
 As a result, a limp can be harder to spot.

 Nevertheless, there are some signs to look out for: